It's a bit tricky to explain what exactly a file system is in just one sentence.

 But what if the system crashes while the older version of the file is being replaced with the new version?

-Well, in older file systems (like FAT32 or ext2) the data would be corrupted because it was partially written to the disk.
+In older file systems (like FAT32 or ext2) the data would be corrupted because it was partially written to the disk.

-However, this is less likely to happen with modern file systems as they use a technique called journaling.
+This is less likely to happen with modern file systems as they use a technique called journaling.

-Journaling file systems record every single operation that’s about to happen in the physical layer but hasn’t happened yet.
+Journaling file systems record every operation that’s about to happen in the physical layer but hasn’t happened yet.

 The main purpose is to keep track of the changes that haven't yet been committed to the file system physically.